neildevas/install-ruby-on-macos/README.md

 3. Verify that you are using 2.6.6 with `ruby -v`
 4. `cd` into your project
 5. Verify that you are using the specified version with `ruby -v`

+Note that gems only get installed in a specific version of Ruby.
+If you installed jekyll in 2.7.2, and then you install 2.6.6 for example, you'll have to install jekyll again in 2.6.6.

 Debugging
 ---------